Anaf-04/Equipment-Borrowing-System/README.md

 This Java-based project is designed to manage equipment borrowing in a shop.
 Key features include:

 Equipment Registration:
-Users can register various equipment (e.g., smart glasses, smartwatches) along with their set numbers,quantities and availability dates.
+Users can register various equipment (e.g., smart glasses, smartwatches) along with their set numbers, quantities and availability dates.

 Member Registration:
 Members are enrolled with their details and registration dates.